mattespineli/slate/source/includes/_PaymentTransaction.md

 ## Credit Notification

-Notifies that a credit occurred on a transaction.
+Notifies IdentityMind that a credit occurred on a transaction.

 In the case of credit or blind credit on a transaction that eDNA has not previously processed, the payment instrument information is required.